 The offence of intimidation is outlined in section 423(1) of the Criminal Code.

-A person commits the offence of intimidation when, to force someone to do something they do not wish to do or to stop someone from doing something they have a right to do
+A person commits the offence of intimidation when they force someone to do something they do not wish to do or to stop someone from doing something they have a right to do.
+Some examples included situations where an individual:

 - uses violence or threatens violence to that person, their children, or their intimate partner;